jbswetnam/wasm_builder/README.md

 ## Quick Start

-The easiest way is to download the latest stable version of wasm_builder.js into your project:
+`wasm_builder` is a single-file utility.
+The easiest way to get started is to download the latest stable version into your project.
+On a Linux machine, you can use `wget`:
 ```
 wget https://raw.githubusercontent.com/jbswetnam/wasm_builder/main/versions/latest/wasm_builder.js
 ```

 Then include it in a NodeJs file:
 ```js
 const { WASMBuilder } = require("./path/to/wasm_builder.js");